 Stranger Things is a phenomenon that truly seemed to appear out of nowhere.
-The summer was drumming along and all of the sudden one sheets and images started to appear.
+Summer 2016 was drumming along and all of the sudden one sheets and images started to appear.
 They were old looking, yet they were new and they unabashedly recalled the great horror and sci-fi films from the 1980s.
 In a word, this show seemed perfect.

 And there was no way this show could live up to the hype, right?
 Wrong.
 Sure, there are always going to be some people that feel that a "love-letter to the 1980s" is derivative.
 At the same time, I don't think it's too far fetched to say that even the most beloved 80s films were derived from something before.

-With Netflix backer Reed Hastings saying it would be "stupid" to not renew Stranger Things, one can only wonder what Season 2 will bring.
+With Netflix backer Reed Hastings saying it would be "stupid" not to renew Stranger Things, any began to wonder what Season 2 will bring.
 As we near the launch date for new episodes, quite a bit has come to light about the returning binge-favorite.
-In today's internet age, the playing field is leveled and we all know that we don't have to settle for that.
+In today's internet age, the playing field is leveled and we all know that we don't have to settle for secrets.
 To quote the 80s, hardcore band the Cro-Mags, "We gotta know!"

 Eleven Will Return

-New reports claim that Eleven won't fully return until episode 7.
+It has often been reported that Eleven won't fully return until episode 7.
 But the most recent trailers and clips suggest it could happen soon, as fans are eager to see Eleven return from the Upside Down, where she has been trapped since she sacrificed herself at the end of Stranger Things season one.
-Deadline was the first to announced that new stars Sadie Sink and Dacre Montgomery (as well as Joe Keery and Noah Schapp) will join series stars Winona Ryder, Finn Wolfhard, Gaten Matarazzo, and Caleb McLaughlin, were the first to unveil Millie Bobby Brown's return, who'd recently signed with WME in a very competitive situation.
+Deadline was the first to announced that new stars Sadie Sink and Dacre Montgomery (as well as Joe Keery and Noah Schapp) will join series stars Winona Ryder, Finn Wolfhard, Gaten Matarazzo, and Caleb McLaughlin.
+They were also the first to unveil Millie Bobby Brown's return, who'd recently signed with WME in a very competitive situation.
 It was later confirmed by a table read photo that Eleven is officially returning, despite some fans believing her to be dead forever.
 This is excellent news because of all the things we knew about this show, not knowing the exact fate of Eleven was killing us.
-As we mentioned above, who in the world would Hopper have been giving food to (that food, no less!) in the woods if he's wasn't giving it to Eleven?
+As we mentioned above, who in the world would Hopper have been giving food to (Eggos, no less!) in the woods if he's wasn't giving it to Eleven?
 Her return makes sense because she seemed to give up her life in order to destroy the dreaded Demagorgon.
 Yet, there were other times in Stranger Things Season One where she seemed sapped by her powers and she survived.
-I know the Demagorgon is on a whole other level, but if anyone could survive that it would be Eleven.
+I know the Demagorgon is on a whole other level, but if anyone could survive that, it would be Eleven.
 So what might be happening with her now?
-Would she still be in jeopardy?
-Might the boys who helped her, now that things have gotten back to normal (well, as normal as they can for Hawkins), want sign up for another season of action?
+Will she still be in jeopardy?
+Might the boys who helped her, now that things have gotten back to normal (well, as normal as they can for Hawkins), want to sign up for another season of action?
 Wouldn't seeing her trigger memories or even signal that they must again return to the Upside Down?
 Could this Eleven be clone?
 Only seen in flashbacks?
 However Eleven comes, she does have a new look, and hair this time.
 She's been seen rocking a perm that is very reminiscent of Ellen Ripley in Aliens.

 The Main Cast Will Return